Rock Island native Mia Mayberry lands role with USDA

 A former Rock Island County Board member, Mayberry resigned her seat as vice chair on Nov.
 4. Two days later, the Kamala Harris campaign for president announced hiring her.
 Harris dropped out about a month later.

-In January, Mayberry was hired as Deputy National Political Director for the presidential campaign of Minn.
-Sen. Amy Klobuchar.
+In January, Mayberry was hired as deputy national political director for the presidential campaign of Minnesota Sen. Amy Klobuchar.

 Before entering politics, Mayberry worked as an associate attorney with the Rock Island law firm of Pappas O'Connor PC, where she worked for more than four years.
 She has a bachelor’s degree in criminal justice from Northeastern University and earned her law degree from Valparaiso University School of Law.